 Laser therapyis a non-invasive treatment that uses a low-level laser to help reduce inflammation and pain in the back muscles and joints.

 Advantages of Non-Surgical Treatment

 Non-surgical treatments can provide long-term relief from back pain by addressing the underlying cause of the pain.
 For example, physical therapy and spinal decompression can help improve strength, flexibility, and range of motion in the back muscles and spine, which can reduce pressure on the nerves and discs.
-Laser therapy and regenerative medicine can help reduce inflammation and promote healing in the affected areas, which can reduce pain and improve function.
+Laser therapy can help reduce inflammation and promote healing in the affected areas, which can reduce pain and improve function.

 Non-surgical treatment options for back pain offer several benefits compared to surgery, including:

 Less invasive and painful: Non-surgical treatments are typically less invasive and painful than surgery.
 Many non-surgical treatments can be performed in a healthcare provider's office or clinic and do not require hospitalization.
 This can help reduce the risk of complications, such as infections, bleeding, or nerve damage.

 Lower risk of complications and infections: Non-surgical treatments carry a lower risk of complications and infections than surgical procedures.
 This is because there is no incision or cutting involved, which reduces the risk of bleeding and infection.